Ascendance Series: The Runaway King

-King Jaron is attacked by Roden, who is still angry over losing the throne to Jaron.
+King Jaron is attacked by Roden, who is still furious over losing the throne to Jaron.
 Roden tells Jaron that he has joined the Avenian pirates, and that the pirates are seeking to kill Jaron because they failed to accomplish this the first time.
 Roden tells him that the pirates are giving Jaron ten days to surrender, or else they will attack Carthya.
 Jaron realizes that the pirates are in alliance with Avenia to kill him and destroy Carthya.

 During the encounter, Roden threatened to kill a person dear to Jaron if he refuses to cooperate, and Jaron realizes that this person is none other than Imogen, so he decides to send her away to keep her safe.
 He lies, saying he has no feelings for her and he used her, hoping to put more distance between them.
 Imogen leaves the castle in anger.
 Jaron also visits Conner in prison, accompanied by Gregor, the captain of his guard.
 Conner tells him that the poison he used to kill Jaron's family came from the pirate king Devlin.

 When the regents of the kingdom find out about the assassination attempt on Jaron, they propose that Jaron go into hiding for safety and appoint a steward to rule for him until he is of age.
 Jaron believes that they need to defend themselves, but the regents are all for following King Eckbert (his father)'s footsteps in avoiding war through negotiation.
 Jaron agrees to leave the castle, opting to return to Farthenwood with Tobias, but he leaves Tobias to impersonate him and escapes to face the pirates.
 Jaron finds a little girl and her mother, who is dying from a raid on the people of the countryside. the woman dies, but not after asking Jaron to take the little girl Nila to her grandfather's estate. they bury her, and move on.
 Jaron finds the man, named Rulon Harlowe and delivers Nila.
 He is so grateful that he invites Jaron to spend a night at Rulon Harlowe's estate.
 Harlowe treats him very kindly and urges him to stay longer, but Jaron departs for Avenia and arrives the next day.
 He is taken by Fink, a village thief boy, to Erick, leader of the Avenian thieves, and convinces Erick to take him to the pirates, supposedly to help them steal a vast amount of hidden Carthyan treasure.